HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 </p>

 ## 5) More than a Download
-Deploying software isn't like installing a refrigerator that you plug in, walk away from, and expect to work perfectly until the compressor dies.
+Deploying software isn't like installing a refrigerator that you spec out, buy, plug in, walk away from, and expect to work perfectly until the compressor dies.
 This is clear to the business world, as the rise of software as a service models are driving home not only the effectiveness but the lower total cost of ownership in signing on to a service that has ongoing, continuous improvement and maintenance.

 Yet far too often (and even particularly today with open source projects), we treat software solutions like a utility that is installed once and expected to meet all our needs until the day it is replaced (much like a kitchen appliance).
 The reality couldn't be further from the truth.
 Innovation and support need the opportunity for continuous upgrades, and HospitalRun is committed to a future where the HospitalRun code is only a part of the overall open source project.